Budget 2021: UK economy set to return to pre-Covid level at end of year

 - Published

-The UK's spending watchdog expects the economy will return to pre-Covid levels at the turn of the year, Chancellor Rishi Sunak has said.
+The UK's spending watchdog expects the economy will return to its pre-Covid level at the turn of the year, Chancellor Rishi Sunak has said.

 The Office for Budget Responsibility (OBR) has lifted its prediction for economic growth in 2021 to 6.5%, up from its previous forecast of 4%.